junxit/us-congress-bills-117/bill.md

   >         - **(I)** related to the instruction or training, including with respect to the quality of education, provided by the institution or establishment; and
   >         - **(II)** resulted in a fine or penalty in an amount equal to or more than five percent of the amount of funding provided to the institution or establishment under title IV of the Higher Education Act of 1965 for the fiscal year preceding the year in which the application is submitted; or
   >       - **(ii)** has not employed an individual, or been party to a contract with any individual or entity, that has been convicted of a Federal fraud charge related to the instruction or training provided by the institution or establishment.
-  >   - **(2)** In the case of any educational institution or training establishment that is not participating in title IV of the Higher Education Act of 1965, a requirement for the inclusion of—
+  >   - **(2)** In the case of any educational institution or training establishment that is not participating in title IV of the Higher Education Act of 1965 (20 U.S.C.
+1070 et seq.), a requirement for the inclusion of—
   >     - **(A)** a copy of—
   >       - **(i)** the articles of incorporation filed on behalf of the institution or establishment or proof of licensing to operate as an educational institution or training establishment in the State where the institution or establishment is located; and
   >       - **(ii)** the financial position of the institution or establishment, as prepared by an appropriate third-party entity; or
   >     - **(B)** other adequate evidence, as determined by the Secretary, that the institution or establishment is authorized to provide post-secondary education or training in the State where the institution or establishment is located.
   >   - **(3)** In the case of any course of education that is offered by an educational institution or training establishment that has never offered a course of education that was approved under this chapter, a requirement for the inclusion of information about the course of education covered by the application, including—
   >     - **(A)** the number of students who have entered and graduated from the course during the preceding two-year period; and
-  >     - **(B)** if available, the cohort default rate for funds provided to the institution or establishment under title IV of the Higher Education Act of 1965.
+  >     - **(B)** if available, the cohort default rate for funds provided to the institution or establishment under title IV of the Higher Education Act of 1965 (20 U.S.C.
+1070 et seq.).
   >   - **(4)** In the case of any educational institution or training establishment that is not an institution of higher learning, a requirement for the inclusion of—
   >     - **(A)** a list of individuals who will serve as fully qualified instructors for the course of education, as of the date of the application, and an attestation that such individuals—
   >       - **(i)** have a degree or other training, as appropriate, in the field of the course;
   >       - **(ii)** effectively teach the skills offered under the course; and
   >       - **(iii)** have demonstrated relevant industry experience in the field of the course; and
   >     - **(B)** a list of individuals who will serve as career services employees for students enrolled in the course and an attestation that such individuals are skilled at identifying professions in the relevant industry that are in need of new employees to hire, tailoring the course of education to meet market needs, and identifying the employers likely to hire graduates.
-  > - **(c)** *Requirements for State approving agencies* During the approval process with respect to a uniform application submitted by an educational institution or training establishment, a State approving agency, or the Secretary when acting in the role of a State approving agency, shall contact the Secretary of Education to determine whether the course of education subject to such approval process has withdrawn, or been denied or suspended, from receiving for benefits under title IV of the Higher Education Act of 1965.
+  > - **(c)** *Requirements for State approving agencies* During the approval process with respect to a uniform application submitted by an educational institution or training establishment, a State approving agency, or the Secretary when acting in the role of a State approving agency, shall contact the Secretary of Education to determine whether the course of education subject to such approval process has withdrawn, or been denied or suspended, from receiving for benefits under title IV of the Higher Education Act of 1965 (20 U.S.C.
+1070 et seq.).
   > - **(d)** *Appropriate executive* In this section, the appropriate executive of an educational institution or training establishment is a senior executive official, senior administrator, owner, or operator designated by the institution or establishment.

 - **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 3672 the following new item: